ArchiveBox/docs/Setting-up-Authentication.md

 ArchiveBox supports several types of authentication for users logging in via the Admin Web UI or REST API.

-*💬 We offer [consulting services](https://zulip.archivebox.io/#narrow/stream/167-enterprise/topic/welcome/near/1191102) to help set up ArchiveBox for corporate environments!*
+> *💬 We offer [consulting services](https://zulip.archivebox.io/#narrow/stream/167-enterprise/topic/welcome/near/1191102) to set up and secure ArchiveBox for corporate environments, provide ongoing support, and provide custom development to capture difficult sites.!*

 ---